-As a single mother of two young children, Krystal Rose is proud to have graduated as a Practical Nurse from Okanagan College last December.
+As a single mother of two young children, Krystal Rose is proud to have graduated as a Practical Nurse from Okanagan College in December 2018.

 “I wanted to show my kids that even as a single parent you can still go after your dreams no matter what obstacles are in your way,” says Rose.